yustein/bakery-examples/README.md

 # Bakery Examples

-Here you will find several examples illustrating how to use the [Bakery from CloudNative](https://cloudnative.io/).
+Here you will find examples illustrating how to use the [Bakery from CloudNative](https://cloudnative.io/).

 ## Usage